ziegfried/advent-of-code/README.md

 # Advent of Code

 My solutions to [Advent of Code](https://adventofcode.com/) problems.
 Written in Rust.
-Each problem is in it's own folder as a cargo package with a binary target.
+Each one is in it's own cargo project.

 ## Solutions